Gordex2014/iot-car/README.md

     $ npx prisma migrate dev

-    To seed the database with a user with admin privileges (admin/admin):
+    To seed the database with a user with admin privileges (admin:adminpw):

     $ npx prisma db seed